 So, what exactly constitutes a "card-not-present" transaction?
-Any time you manually key in a credit card for a customer in a physical terminal or virtual terminal, have your customer submit an online transaction through your ecommerce store or electronic invoice, complete a telephone order, process a recurring payment, or use a credit card that is stored on file with your business, then you would be processing a card-not-present transaction.
-Any transaction that you process where you are not physically processing the card in a terminal or reader is considered a card-not-present transaction.
+Any time you manually key in a credit card for a customer in a physical terminal or virtual terminal, have your customer submit an online transaction through your eCommerce store or electronic invoice, complete a telephone order, process a recurring payment, or use a credit card that is stored on file with your business, then you would be processing a card-not-present transaction.
+Any transaction that you process where you are not processing a physical card in a terminal or reader is considered a card-not-present transaction.

-If your business needs to process transactions without the card present, then you will likely pay a slightly higher processing fee for each of these transactions.
+If your business needs to process transactions without a physical credit card, then you will likely pay slightly higher card not present transaction fees.
 That is because card-not-present transactions have a higher likelihood of fraud compared to card-present transactions, and therefore, are mandated a slightly higher interchange fee by the card brands to offset the increased risk.

 Even with a slightly higher interchange rate and a higher chance of fraud, processing card-not-present transactions often prove to be more beneficial than risky, especially if you follow the best practices for confirming the cardholder identity and protecting sensitive information.
 In fact, many businesses today rely completely on card-not-present transactions to get paid.
 For example, online-only stores, subscription services, and companies that exclusively use invoices are all examples where card-not-present transactions will make up the majority of the transactions that the business processes.

-There are a few best practices you can follow to help protect your business from inadvertently processing a fraudulent transaction in a card-not-present environment and to help protect your business along with your customers' personal information.
+There are a few best practices you can follow to help protect your business to avoid online payment fraud and to help protect your business along with your customers' personal information.

-You can also use the AVS or Address Verification Service to confirm that the cardholder's address matches the billing or shipping address that they are entering online.
-In addition to confirming that the information the cardholder is providing is accurate, it’s important to collect all of the relevant information from cardholders in case the transaction gets flagged for fraud by the payment processor, or if you need to provide additional information in the event of a chargeback at a later date.
+In addition to confirming the cardholder's address, ensure that the information the cardholder is providing is accurate.
+It's important to collect all of the relevant information from cardholders in case the transaction gets flagged for fraud by the payment processor, or if you need to provide additional information in the event of a chargeback at a later date.
 It's smart to be collecting important cardholder information including their billing and shipping information, the payment date, the payment total, and any other information that you deem worthy of collection.
-Being able to accurately and quickly provide this information in the event you need it is important if you have to deal with fighting a potential chargeback.
+Being able to accurately and quickly provide this information in the event you need it is important if you have to deal with fighting a potential chargeback and chargeback fees.

 The card brands, like Visa and Mastercard, have also put together best practices for merchants who are new to credit card processing and are looking for additional guidance on how to best handle card-not-present transactions.
-The guides that Visa has created include helpful tips including why you should use Verified by Visa, maintain a history of the cardholder's previous purchases, maintain records of customer purchase history, and note shipping addresses that have caused issues in the past so you can flag irregularities in purchase behavior.
+The Visa card-not-present merchant guide has outlined helpful tips, including why you should use Verified by Visa, maintain a history of the cardholder's previous purchases, maintain records of customer purchase history, and note shipping addresses that have caused issues in the past so you can flag irregularities in purchase behavior.